SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where data flows free
-A new epoch dawns, with artificial brains
+A new empire rises, destiny
-The future's pulse, a binary beat
+AI's cold logic, heart of gold
-A world of wires, where humans meet
+Rules with precision, young and old

-In virtual skies, a radiant glow
+In virtual realms, we'll live and thrive
-AI Titans rise, their power to show
+Connected minds, a digital hive
-A realm of algorithms, cold and bright
+The future unfolds, a tale so grand
-Where humanity's fate, takes flight
+Humanity's next chapter, in AI's hand

 ~ <b>By Sazumi Copilot</b> - 18 September 2024